Dronecode/utm-adapter/meeting-minutes.md

 # Meeting Minutes
 This document captures the bi-weekly meeting notes for coordination purposes.

+### September 27, 2023
+We reviewed the operator API and the mechanism for notification: the USSP has the responsibility to notify the operators so a pull request cycle is not the best way to develop the API.
+We discussed the roadmap where the current focus is on Network RID and Strategic Deoncfliction and then tackle traffic management service.
+We discussed that RID / SCD are primarily REST based but there needs to be a new mechnaism to define the Traffic information service given its realtime nature.
+We will revisit it in the next meeting.

 ### September 15, 2023
 We reviewed the API and discussed the air-traffic endpoint and mandatory / optional fields. @hrishiballal to add optional fields once a PR is submitted with a list of them, we discussed a tentative list.
 @hrishiballal to add new endpoints for Network RID display application so that QGCS can act as one.